-- (a) Each applicant must pass all parts of a Commission approved language examination. - (b) An applicant must pass the written examination with a score of at least 80%. - (c) An applicant must pass all three parts of the oral examination according to the following: - (1) An applicant scoring at least 60% on each part of the oral examination is eligible for a Basic Designation license. - (2) An applicant scoring at least 70% on each part of the oral examination is eligible for a Master Designation license. - (d) An applicant taking an examination must comply with the Commission's examination requirements under Rules 3.7-3.9. - (e) An applicant who fails an examination may apply for reexamination at a scheduled examination held at least six months after the date the individual failed the original examination.
+- (a) Each applicant must pass all parts of a Commission approved language examination for each language that the applicant will interpret. - (b) An applicant must pass the written examination with a score of at least 80%. - (c) An applicant must pass all three parts of the oral examination according to the following: - (1) An applicant scoring at least 60% on each part of the oral examination is eligible for a Basic Designation license. - (2) An applicant scoring at least 70% on each part of the oral examination is eligible for a Master Designation license. - (d) An applicant taking an examination must comply with the Commission's examination requirements under Rules 3.7-3.9.

+(e) An applicant who fails an examination may apply for reexamination at a scheduled examination held at least six months after the date the individual failed the original examination.